 Lebanon, a small country of 5 million, is host to over 1.5 million Syrian refugees.

 Bekaa Valley has become home to 37% of them, 80% of whom are women and children.

 Emergency health in Bekaa

-Lack of access to health services and education surrounding maternal health.
-COVID-19 along with the Beirut explosion, has magnified Lebanon’s economic and political challenges, making it increasingly difficult to operate.
+There is a lack of access to health services and education surrounding maternal health.
+COVID-19, along with the Beirut explosion, has magnified Lebanon’s economic and political challenges, making it increasingly difficult to operate.
 There has also been an increasing number of attempts to target Syrian refugees that expose refugee families to a greater risk of exploitation (including child labour) and poverty.

 This project will equip and staff community development centers (clinics) to better serve Syrian refugees.
 Over 200 health care providers will be trained in health subjects such as disease management, medical guidelines, pharmacy management, and health education.
 Primary care will be provided to refugees focusing on maternal and pediatric health, health nutrition, and chronic illnesses.